rishu287/Ticket-Servce/README.txt

 The price of Each ticket is 100.
 The time interval after which holded seats are removed is 10000 milliseconds.
 All the above parameters are configurable using a properties file .
+No log4j configuration / logging mechanism is implementated.
+I have used a custom Exception class to create System defined errors and System.out.println in rare occasions.

 Run the following command to run and execute the project : git clone https://github.com/rishu287/Ticket-Servce.git